 - Graduate Management Admission Test (GMAT) may be required.

-The preferred application deadline for the PharmD-MBA program is March 1 of the first professional year; however, applications may be accepted after the deadline.
-Applicants should first inform the Gatton College of Pharmacy Office of Academic Affairs regarding their intent to apply followed by submission of the following items to the GCOP Office of Student Affairs:
+The preferred application deadline is March 1 of the first professional year; however, applications may be accepted after the deadline.
+Applicants should first inform Academic Affairs regarding their intent to apply; then, submit the following items to Student Affairs:

-- A School of Graduate Studies application to the MBA program, available at the ETSU School of Graduate Studies
+- ETSU Graduate School application to the MBA program, available at the ETSU Graduate School

-- Application fee will be paid to the School of Graduate Studies.
+- Application fee will be paid to the ETSU Graduate Schools.

-- A personal essay of 150-300 words detailing the applicant’s reasons for pursuing the articulated PharmD-MBA program
+- Personal essay of 150-300 words detailing the applicant’s reasons for pursuing the articulated PharmD-MBA program

 The PharmD curricular structure is available on the Curriculum page.